 Any other medical condition or its treatment approved by the Arkansas Board of Health

 Application forms and application instructions are currently digitally available through the Arkansas Department of Health.
+The physician certification is valid for 30 days, so make sure you submit it to the ADH within 30 days.
+Learn more about the application process here.

 You first will need to complete a change of address/lost card form.
 Submit the form to the Arkansas Department of Health and a replacement card will be issued.
 There may be a delay in receiving a replacement card as replacement cards will be processed after all new applicants have been processed and issued cards.